 When Peach reached her sixteenth year, she was given more freedom to roam around the castle.
 Her family's ancestral home was ancient and vast, with many secret passageways and hidden chambers.
 Some rooms were filled with magic, and opening their doors would lead to strange and interesting places.
 One room was filled with snow and an ice city that glimmered like crystal.
 Another door opened onto a vast sea, with the ruins of a half-sunken tower visible on the horizon.
 Peach couldn't wait until she came of age.
 Not only would she ascend the throne to rule alongside her father, but she would also begin magic lessons with Toadsworth.

 That was still a few years away, so for the time being Peach contented herself with exploring the lower portion of the castle, where the servants lived and worked.
 In contrast to the starry ceilings and glittering chandeliers of the upper palace, the rooms near the castle's foundation had a closer and warmer feel.
-The narrow hallways were fragrant with the smells of fresh laundry and the food being prepared in the great kitchens.
-Whenever the princess descended to visit, she would always be greeted fondly and given small morsels of sweets.
+The narrow hallways were fragrant with the scent of fresh laundry and the aroma of the food being prepared in the great kitchens.
+Whenever the princess descended to visit, she would always be greeted fondly and given sweets.
 Since it was lonely in the lofty halls above, Peach found her way into the servant's quarters more and more as she grew older.